 Kenny Dalglish, Liverpool's manager at the time of the disaster, said: "We were there, we experienced it, but what about the families, the mothers and the fathers who were watching it on television?
-What a horrible experience that must have been."'Difficult time'
+What a horrible experience that must have been."

 Margaret Aspinall, who lost her son James in the disaster, said: "A lot of the families will find out an awful lot of things that they did not know about before, and I think that's going to be a very difficult time for them."

 There are two separate inquiries running alongside the inquests.